 To drive Lombard, set your navigation to 1099 Lombard Street, the top of the one-way drive.
 Expect to wait a while before you get a chance to drive down.
 If you think "waiting" rhymes with "aggravating" for a good reason, go early or late in the day when fewer people are around.

 When it's your turn to drive down the street, don't expect to be making comments like "Bolt your socks on, honey!"
 This is probably the world's slowest joyride.

 The 5 mph (8 km/h) speed limit is only slightly faster than you could travel on foot, but still not slow enough to keep hapless, distracted drivers out of trouble.
 They transfer enough paint from their vehicles to the concrete walls every year to coat the entire Golden Gate Bridge.

 The whole trip will be over in less than two minutes, so fast that your passengers won't even have time to yell: "I feel carsick!"

 Walking Lombard Street

-A walk on Lombard Street gives more time to take in everything without worrying about accidental scrapes, discombobulated pedestrians, and barf bags.
-To get there, just zoom in on any map and look for the squiggly section between Hyde (top of the hill) and Leavenworth.
+A walk on Lombard Street gives you more time to take in everything without worrying about accidental scrapes, discombobulated pedestrians, and barf bags.
+To get there, zoom in on any map and look for the squiggly section of Lombard between Hyde and Leavenworth.

-If you fear that such a steep climb might invoke an emergency room visit, take the Powell-Hyde cable car line (from Ghirardelli Square or Union Square) get off at Lombard Street and walk downhill.
+If you fear that such a steep climb might end with an emergency room visit, take the Powell-Hyde cable car line (from Ghirardelli Square or Union Square) get off at Lombard Street and walk downhill.
 Or call a ride-sharing service and have them drop you off.